-The arrival of the Cuatro to South America comes with the Spanish conquers, bringing their musical instruments to the region, including the Spanish Guitar, which disappeared or was transformed into a 6 string guitar in Europe but remained with its original 4 strings in America.
-The history of the cuatro doesn’t cease to amaze historians and musicians together, as the instrument had a very particular evolution, a bit different from other cousin instruments from different parts of South America, like the Brazilian Cavaquinho.
+The arrival of the Cuatro to South America came with the Spanish conquers, bringing their musical instruments to the region, including the Spanish Guitar, which disappeared or was transformed into a six-string guitar in Europe but remained with its original four strings in America.
+The history of the Cuatro Instrument does not cease to amaze historians and musicians, as the instrument had a very particular evolution, different from other cousin instruments from different parts of South America, like the Brazilian Cavaquinho.

-The Cuatro is being used in many countries like Venezuela, Colombia, Trinidad & Tobago and many other Caribbean Islands, like Aruba.
-Once arrived in Venezuela, the Cuatro started being used to compose folk music in most of the cities.
+The Cuatro, also called Cuatro llanero or Venezuelan Cuatro, is used in many countries like Venezuela, Colombia, Trinidad & Tobago, and many other Caribbean Islands, like Aruba.
+Once it arrived in Venezuela, the Cuatro guitar started being used to compose folk music in most cities.
 Coro, El Tocuyo, Carora, Barquisimeto, Barinas.
-Since 1705 there are written letters mentioning the Cuatro in cities like Barinas.
-The instrument was also used to accompany singers in all of the regions of the plains shared between Colombia and Venezuela.
+Since 1705 there have been letters mentioning the Cuatro in cities like Barinas.
+The instrument was also used to accompany singers in the plains regions shared between Colombia and Venezuela.
 Nowadays, Colombia uses the Cuatro for its Joropo music in regions like Villavicencio, Yopal, Guanare, Arauca, and Mani, only to mention a few.

-If you would like to know more about where the cuatro is played, visit this article where we talk a bit about where the cuatro is currently being used to perform songs and music genres.
+If you would like to know more about where the musical instrument is played, visit this article, where we talk a bit about where the cuatro is currently being used to perform songs and music genres.

-There is another instrument called Cuatro, but with its origins in Puerto Rico.
-It is better known as the Puerto Rican Cuatro, and curiously, it doesn’t have 4 strings, but 10 metal strings.
-This cuatro is used to play the melody most of the time, whereas the Cuatro that we’ve studied in this article is used mostly for strumming and accompanying singers.
+There is another instrument called Cuatro, which originates in Puerto Rico.
+It is part of the same string instruments family.
+It is better known as the Puerto Rican Cuatro, the official folkloric national instrument of Puerto Rico.
+Curiously, this cuatro has ten strings in five courses tuned from low to high: B, E, A, D, G. This instrument is used to play the melody most of the time, whereas the Cuatro that we have studied in this article is used mainly for strumming and accompanying singers.

-If you would like to expand your knowledge about the Cuatro, visit the Wikipedia Cuatro Page, where you’ll find more details, dates, and interesting facts about the instrument.
+If you want to expand your knowledge about this or other string instruments, visit the Wikipedia Cuatro Page, where you’ll find more details, dates, and exciting facts about the instrument.